Al-Haqbani/z/README.md

 If you skip the token or provide an invalid one, GitHub searches may return no results and you will see a warning message.

 Follow the prompts to perform a normal scan on a chosen platform or run full auto mode across all supported platforms.
-You can also enable employee account scanning when prompted.
+When employee scanning is enabled you will be asked for a repository name (owner/repo) and the tool will automatically gather contributor usernames.
 Results are displayed in a formatted table using `rich`, or you can launch the web interface from the menu.

 To use the web interface separately, run: